maryamijaz2105-stack/maryamijaz2105-stack/README.md

 <div align="center">

-### 💎 currently investing in skills instead of high-jewellery and lab diamonds
+### 💎 Currently investing in skills instead of high-jewellery and lab diamonds.

 </div>